alexchiri/serverless-transcribe/README.md

 Any other deployment method that is compatible with SAM templates would also work.

 _Note: The deploy script that was previously included in the project is no longer supported._

+## TODO

+- [ ] Make the form submit the data into a queue which gets picked up by the UploadToS3 lambda.
+Right now the form waits for the UploadToS3 function execution to finish, which can be quite some time for longer podcasts.